SELab-2/OSOC-3/files/module_overview_frontend.md

 ## utils/api

-These scrips makes request to the API
+These scrips make request to the API.

 ## views